spiderlili/gavi_prototype/README.md

+GAVI Prototype
-GAVI Prototype by Spiderlily(a.k.a Jing Chun Tan)
+By Spiderlily(a.k.a Jing Chun Tan)
 ==============

-GAVI(Generative Audio-Visual Interaction) is an interface based on SoundCipher Library for Processing with gestural recognition.
-Draw shapes to trigger music.
+GAVI(Generative Audio-Visual Instrument) is an interface based on SoundCipher Library for Processing with gestural recognition.
+Draw shapes to play with different instruments and melodies.

 Screenshot: